shreya-mangade/HadoopNova/README.md

 The pipeline is particularly useful for fields with diverse data formats, such as:
 - **Healthcare**: Integrates and analyzes unstructured patient data.
-- **Technology**: Supports flexible data formats for API testing and data transformation.
+- **Technology**: Supports flexible data formats for API simulation and data transformation.